 - 1/4 tsp Kosher salt or Celtic sea salt or Redmond real salt

 - Cooking spray

 - Grate the zucchini and squeeze out the excess moisture using your hands.
 It will be roughly ½ c of grated zucchini once all the excess water has been squeezed out.

-- In a large bowl, add the zucchini, ground turkey, whole-wheat panko (or egg), red onion, kosher salt, black pepper, and minced garlic.
+- In a large bowl, add the zucchini, ground turkey, panko (or egg), scallions, salt, black pepper, and parsley.
 Mix well until all the ingredients are evenly distributed - using your hands works best.